pexus/PerfLog/README.md

 		J2EE Runtime jars (Available in your J2EE environment)

 	PerfLogAppLogger:
-		PerfLog.jar (dependent on PerfLog.jar) Standard
+		PerfLog.jar (dependent on PerfLog.jar)
-		Java Runtime jars J2EE Runtime jars - if using Asynchronous Logging via CommonJ Work Manager
+		Standard Java Runtime jars
+		J2EE Runtime jars - if using Asynchronous Logging for CommonJ Work Manager APIs

-You can always use the binary jars -  PerfLog.jar and PerfLogAppLogger.jar if you intend to use them in your applications.
+You can always use the binary jars -  PerfLog.jar and PerfLogAppLogger.jar if you intend to use them in your applications without compiling from the sources.
 Java docs and usage guide is included in the documentation to help you use them in your application.
 You will find the dependent jars in your J2EE environment.

-When building PerfLog jar from the sources you will see dependency to the following jars from the specified packages in addition to standard J2EE libraries.
+When building PerfLog jar from the sources you will see dependency to the following jars from the specified packages and classes in addition to standard J2EE libraries.
 You will have to download the dependent jars or use the version from your J2EE environment and include them in your build script,  if you intend to use these packages and classes.

 When using the provided PerfLog.jar binary in your application you will not need the depending jars unless you decide to use the appropriate filters or interceptor classes.

 	org.perf.log.filter.struts1
 		struts.jar wp.struts.standard.framework.jar (WebSphere Portal)